felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 bookshelf.
 (Chapter 6)

 Thanks to the following people who gave me feedback on this text:
-Gabrielle Perron, Julien Gaboriaud, Catherine Proulx, Maxime Bergeron.
+Gabrielle Perron, Réjane Léger, Julien Gaboriaud, Catherine Proulx, Maxime Bergeron.

 And **thank you** for giving this text a chance.